Nictiz/Nictiz-testscripts/README.md

 #### General
 * `components.dir` - The directory of the dir with components for this project, _relative to the base dir of this repo_.
 Normally not needed.
 * `version.addition` - A string that will be added verbatim to the value in the TestScript.version from the input file.
 The default is defined in the folder 'buildscripts/version.addition.properties'.
+* `*.tool.version` - Override the tool version for one of the specific steps in the build process (the tool version is the full name of a git branch or tag).
+The wildcard aligns with the ANT project names of the build files in the `src` folder, so:
+  * `generateContentAssertsForProject.tool.version` overrides the version for the script that converts a single NTS folder.
+  * `generateContentAssertsForProjects.tool.version` overrides the version for the script that converts a multiple NTS folders.
+  * `addNarrativesForFolder.tool.version` overrides the version for the narrative generator (this should be the name of a release, not a branch or tag).
+  * `convertFixtures.tool.version` overrides the version of the tool that converts fixture from XML to JSON.
+  * `centralizeLoadResources.tool.version` overrides the version for the script to centralize loadscripts.

 #### build.properties in an NTS target directory
 * `input.dir` - The directory of the NTS target, _relative to the base dir of this repo_.
 Required.